Trump warns immigrant caravan approaching U.S. border

 Breaking News Emails

-Following orders from President Donald Trump, the Department of Homeland Security on Monday vowed to prosecute and detain members of a "caravan" of Central American migrants if they try to enter the U.S. illegally as the group approaches the border.
+The Department of Homeland Security on Monday vowed to prosecute Central American migrants in a "caravan" near the U.S. border if they try to enter illegally and Attorney General Jeff Sessions said the effort was a "deliberate attempt to undermine our laws and overwhelm our system."

+"Pockets of the original, so-called 'migrant caravan, which press reports indicate consists mostly of Honduran nationals, have begun to arrive at our southern border with the intent of claiming asylum," Sessions said.
+"These individuals — and their smugglers — ignored the willingness of the Mexican government to allow them to stay in Mexico."

+Sessions added, "Let today's message be clear: Our nation has the most generous immigration system in the world, but this is a deliberate attempt to undermine our laws and overwhelm our system.
+There is no right to demand entry without justification.
+Smugglers and traffickers and those who lie or commit fraud will be prosecuted to the fullest extent of the law."

-Those seeking asylum, Nielsen added, will be detained while their cases are processed, and asylum seekers who the U.S. determines don't have a legitimate claim will be "promptly removed from the United States."
+Nielsen said asylum-seekers will be detained while their cases are processed, and those who the U.S. determines don't have a legitimate claim will be "promptly removed from the United States."

 "If you enter the United States illegally, let me be clear: You have broken the law," she said in a statement Monday.
 "And we will enforce the law through prosecution of illegal border crossers."
 Seeking asylum is legal.